kljr/SpringboardVM/README.md

 Then `vendor/bin/codecept run`

 You can use one virtual host exclusively for running tests.
-The shell scripts will make it easy to switch among different springboard versions you may want to test.
-You can also delete the sb_testing directy, run `scripts/make-sb.sh` to install a completely new Springboard version, then run `vagrant provision` to recreate the settings.php file.
+The shell scripts will make it easy to switch among different Springboard versions you may want to test.
+You can also delete the sb_testing directory, run `scripts/make-sb.sh` to install a completely new Springboard version, then run `vagrant provision` to recreate the settings.php file.